gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-* After all tests of a project are executed, temporary test files are automatically cleaned up.
-* Daemon instances run isolated from other tests and the user's `~/.gradle` directory.
-* Setting appropriate default daemon JVM arguments for test execution.
 * Daemon process is started with remote debugging JVM parameters.

 ### Test coverage

-* After test execution, temporary test files are deleted independent of the number of exercised tests, or whether the result is successful or failed.
-* Test are executed in dedicated, isolate daemon instance.
-    * If no daemon process exists, create a new one and use it.
-Regular Gradle build executions will not use the daemon process dedicated for test execution.
-    * If a daemon process already exists, determine if it is a daemon process dedicated for test execution.
-Reuse it if possible.
-Otherwise, create a new one.
-    * A Daemon process dedicated for test execution only use its dedicated JVM parameters.
-Any configuration found under `~/.gradle` is not taken into account.
 * A user can start the `GradleRunner` with remote debugging JVM parameter for debugging purposes.
 By default the `GradleRunner` does not use the debugging JVM parameters.

 ### Open issues